-Disturbing the peace, which is sometimes referred to as breach of the peace, is an offense that is charged if someone engages in certain types of disorderly conduct.
-If your behavior or verbal acts interfere, threaten or jeopardize a person's right to tranquility, then you can be charged with disturbing the peace.
+Disturbing the peace, also known as breach of the peace, is an offense charged when someone engages in certain types of disorderly conduct or interferes with lawful activities in a public space.
+If your behavior or verbal acts interfere, threaten, or jeopardize a person's right to tranquility, then you can be charged with disturbing the peace under the relevant code section of New Jersey law.
+A police officer responding to such a call will often evaluate whether the incident involved a violent reaction, unreasonable noise, or offensive words directed toward others in the area.

-In New Jersey, a charge of disturbing the peace is not a very serious criminal offense.
-However, if you are found guilty of violating a town ordinance for this offense, it could appear on your record as an ordinance violation, a petty disorderly persons conviction or a disorderly persons offense conviction.
-This is something to keep in mind when you consider engaging in any type of behavior that may constitute disturbance of the peace.
+In New Jersey, a charge of disturbing the peace is not considered a very serious criminal offense.
+However, if you are found guilty of violating a town ordinance for this offense, it could appear on your record as an ordinance violation, a petty disorderly persons conviction, or a disorderly persons offense conviction.
+This is something to keep in mind when considering any behavior that may constitute a disturbance of the peace.

 What Constitutes Disturbing the Peace in NJ?

-In New Jersey, we stated that disturbing the peace is a form of disorderly conduct.
-To be more specific, disturbing the peace refers to words or actions which can endanger the safety, health or morals of others, or can ruin the relative peace and quiet of a neighborhood or other public place.
+In New Jersey, disturbing the peace is considered a form of disorderly conduct.
+To be more specific, disturbing the peace refers to words or actions that can endanger the safety, health, or morals of others or disrupt lawful activities in a neighborhood or other public space.
+This may include situations similar to those described in the California Penal Code, though New Jersey's code section has its own definitions and penalties.

-Some of the behaviors that may fall under the umbrella of disturbing the peace can include holding a public assembly that you do not have a permit for, knocking or banging on doors of hotels or motels, shouting obscene language in front of a private house or other place of residence or verbally bullying someone in a public place.
+Some of the behaviors that may fall under the umbrella of disturbing the peace can include holding a public assembly without a permit, knocking or banging on doors of hotels or motels, shouting obscene language in front of a private house or other place of residence, or verbally bullying someone in a public place.

 Examples of Disturbing the Peace in NJ

-If you are staying in a shore motel in Seaside Heights, it is unacceptable for you and your guest to intentionally disturb other guests in residence.
-You cannot, after a night of fun at Karma or Bamboo, go banging on the doors of the motel, either looking for someone or just to have some “fun” and see if you can annoy people.
-The guests who are being disturbed could call the manager who would then call the police and report a disturbance of the peace.
+If you are staying in a shore motel in Seaside Heights, it is unacceptable for you and your guest to disturb other guests intentionally.
+You cannot, after a night of fun at Karma or Bamboo, go banging on the doors of the motel, either looking for someone or to have some “fun” and annoy people.
+Guests who are being disturbed can call the manager, who will then contact the police officer to report a disturbance of the peace.
+Officers will evaluate whether the noise was unreasonable or if any offensive words or aggressive behavior were used.

 Penalties and Punishment for Disturbing the Peace